 Brown’s culture fosters a community in which students challenge the ideas of others and have their ideas challenged in return, promoting a deeper and clearer understanding of the complex issues confronting society.
 This active engagement in dialogue is as present outside the classroom as it is in academic spaces.
 Tell us about a time you were challenged by a perspective that differed from your own.
 How did you respond?
 (200-250 words)

-Science insinuates that any phenomena is reducible into its constituents, their complete explanations eventually necessitating the fundamental forces of physics: rules that govern everything.
+Science insinuates that any phenomenon is reducible into its constituents, their complete explanations eventually necessitating the fundamental forces of physics: rules that govern everything.
 According to science, the world is a sum of its parts.

 As a firm believer of science, I paraded this concept to my peers.
 Unfortunately, they rarely indulged me.
 To them it was meaningless blibber-blabber: a universal mechanism they couldn’t be bothered with.